cryppadotta/dotta-license/README.md

 # Overview

 Dotlicense is a set of smart contracts and JavaScript tooling to sell and verify software licenses (e.g. **in-app-purchases** or **feature access tokens**) using Ethereum.
+It supports both single purchase and (prepaid) subscriptions.

 The licenses are [ERC721-compatible Tokens](http://erc721.org/).
 The client app holds the private key that owns the token.